 Skills: Students will be able to summarise social psychological research literatures and theoretical debates in a clear and focused manner.
 Students will develop the ability to understand and analyse published research reports and to critically evaluate competing accounts of social psychological processes.
-Their communication skills will be developed through participation in seminars and written argument in a coursework assignment.
-Specific learning outcomes for each lecture are provided below.
+Their communication skills will be developed through participation in seminars and written work.
+In addition, students will gain first-hand experience in conducting research, analysing data, and reporting results through the practical which will enhance their skills in interpreting published research.